JTermens/MacroFlexEngine/README.md

 # 2. Running the application

 ## 2.1 Requirements
-The application requires Python 3 to be able to run as well as several python modules:
+The application requires Python 3 to be able to run as well as several python modules that will be installed automatically with the setup:
 ```
 Biopython 1.73
 setuptools 1.16.2
-modeller
 numpy
 copy
 os